Mayan Ruins book cover

 The most important story is the one we tell ourselves

-Through interweaving timelines and perspectives, Mayan Ruins explores how bodies become battlegrounds, how sex can be both shield and sword, and how the stories we tell ourselves can both imprison and liberate us.
+Mayan Ruins blends psychological complexity, erotic sensuality, and contemporary moral dilemmas into a layered story of personal reckoning.
+It explores how bodies become battlegrounds, how sex can be both shield and sword, and how the stories we tell ourselves can imprison us--or set us free.